'We're not built around one person' - Kieran Brown on the end of his appearance record and Knights' team spirit

-Leeds Knights v Telford Tigers - Kieran Brown relieved absence short-lived ahead of crucial festive period
+Leeds Knights v Solway Sharks - Kieran Brown relieved absence short-lived ahead of crucial festive period

 Talk about tempting fate.
 Within 10 days he was sidelined for two games with an upper-body injury.